AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_set_up_webhooks.md

 5. The Agora Chat server receives the HTTP response and decides if the message delivery is passed.
 6. If the message delivery is passed, the Agora Chat server delivers the message to Client B.

-### Post-delivery callbacks
+### Post-sending callbacks

-As shown in the figure, the workflow of post-delivery callbacks is as follows:
+As shown in the figure, the workflow of post-sending callbacks is as follows:

 ![](https://web-cdn.agora.io/docs-files/1645523032888)

-As shown in the figure, the workflow of post-delivery callbacks is as follows:
+As shown in the figure, the workflow of post-sending callbacks is as follows:

 1. The Agora Chat server receives a message or other event from a client or server.
 2. The Agora Chat server sends an HTTP request that contains the information of the message or event to your app server.